crcdng/smart_contract_101_ligo/README.md

 ### Install LIGO specific development tools

-3. Install the Tezos client
+3. Install the Tezos client with Homebrew

 In the Terminal, execute this command: